aslepyan/CompressiveTactileSubsampling/README.md

 * The file `deformAnalysis` analyzes the subsampled data of deformable objects and generates a figure depicting their approximate shapes.

 ## Real-time Reconstruction and Classification
-The folder `Subsampling_Code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor (e.g. MATLAB).<br />
+The folder `Subsampling_Code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor.<br />
 To realize this the real-time reconstruction, firstly, the user is expected to have a reasonable learned dictionary using K-SVD method.
 After adjusting some parameters, the user needs to upload the `realTimeBinaryReconPBP.ino` to the sensor.
 Then, they run the `helperMat.m` and `dict2Arduino_recon.m` to transfer the dictionary and its helper matrices to the sensor.
 Finally, the user can visualize the real-time tactile images by using `realTimeVis.m`.<br />
 For its simulation, the user needs to upload the file named `realTimeBinaryReconPBP.ino` and determine the accuracy by using the `realTimeSimu.m`, while all the remaining operations are the same as the real-time reconstruction.<br />
 As for the real-time classification, first of all, the user is required to get the library (a matrix with the flattened full-raster images as its columns) through `libTraining.m` as mentioned above.
 After adjusting some parameters, the user needs to upload the `realTimeBinarySRC.ino` to the sensor.
 Then, they run the `dict2Arduino_class.m` to transfer the library to the sensor.
 Last, they can visualize the real-time classification through the serial monitor in the Arduino.